AlJacq/LorenzRegression/cran-comments.md

 We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-We saw 1 new problems
+ * We saw 0 new problems

-* glorenz

-Maintainer was notified more than two weeks ago (Jun 11) and supplied with patch.

-We failed to check 0 packages
+ * We failed to check 0 packages

 ## Output of devtools::check_win_devel()